 It is not all rainbows and butterflies with this SH; these are the things I disliked about it.

-Overall, I think this is a great product with plenty of potential.
-I give it 3.5 stars.
-The app is the real drawback and the company needs to fix it before this can become a truly exceptional product.
-Finally, you can get beautiful photos without having to pay thousands of dollars and with the great built quality, this should last a long time!
+Overall, this is a great product with lots of potential.
+With the past issues resolved, you can get beautiful photos without having to pay thousands of dollars.
+And with the great built quality of this product, this should last a long time!